sudojacob/python-apartment-finder/README.md

-# python-housing-finder
+# python-apartment-finder
----
-Searches for housing withing two miles of the diag

-Only prints places with rent under 915
+Searches for housing withing two miles of the diag Only prints places with rent under 915